 If however, you are speaking to a client, present or future, you mustn’t invade their personal space otherwise you run the risk of making them uncomfortable.
 Keeping a distance shows respect.

 In a professional relationship of this kind, refrain from being overly tactile with the client.

-It’s also worth mentioning an important topic of many sales technique articles: the handshake.
+It’s also worth mentioning an important topic of most selling skills training: the handshake.
 This must be firm and strong; you have one chance to make a good first impression on your client, it’s therefore likely to make or break your sale.
 Give a half-hearted, weak handshake and you’ll seem passive and lacking conviction.
 At the same time, you must make sure your handshake is not overly aggressive, as this might come off as a reflection of your character.

 The don’ts of a sales pitch go without saying.
 For example, avoid keeping your hands still, in your pockets, cover your mouth (seeming like you’re hiding something).
 All give off the message of unwillingness and reluctance.

 Nor is it advisable to have your arms or legs crossed.
 Doing so, you seem withdrawn from the conversation, not an impression you want to give off when selling your product.